django/django/docs/reference.rst

 Decorators
 ----------

-Channels provides decorators to assist with persisting data.
+Channels provides decorators to assist with persisting data and security.

 * ``channel_session``: Provides a session-like object called "channel_session" to consumers as a message attribute that will auto-persist across consumers with